yhs0602/Sparse2Dense/README.md

 - `fix_lines.py`: A script for separating mixed lines in the log files.
 - `log_flame.py`: A script for generating a gantt chart from the log files.
 - `merge.py`: A script for merging the log files.

+# Code Ocean Submission
+Due to resource constraints on the Code Ocean platform, the execution was configured to run only 100 steps instead of the originally intended 1 million steps.
+The number of steps can be adjusted via execution parameters.
+For full-scale experiments, it is recommended to increase the step count in the execution parameters accordingly.